Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 They’ve got a solid selection of beans, including imported options, so it’s slightly more expensive than your average Chiang Mai café — but the quality reflects that.

-What’s interesting is that most people seem to come here for the photos and the atmosphere outside, while the indoor space is overlooked.
-If you step inside, you’ll usually find a cool, quiet area that’s perfect for getting work done or just taking a break from the sun.
+What’s interesting is that most people come here for the photos and the outdoor atmosphere, while the indoor space gets overlooked.
+If you step inside, you’ll usually find a cool, quiet area—something that sets it apart from many of the best cafes in Chiang Mai—perfect for getting work done or just taking a break from the sun.

 Best for: escaping crowds, quiet AC workspace, good coffee